osisoft/AVEVA-Adapter-MQTT-Docs/content/installation/system-requirements.md

 ## PI Web API compatibility

-This version of [!include[product](../_includes/inline/product-name.md)] is compatible with PI Web API 2021 and later.
+This version of AVEVA Adapter for MQTT is compatible with PI Web API 2021 and later.

 ## Performance Metrics